Jennifer Carpenter: How She Divorced Dexter And Married A Rock Star

-JENNIFER CARPENTER ON DEXTER
+JENNIFER CARPENTER WAS A STAR ON DEXTER

 Jennifer Carpenter landed a juicy role as Debra Morgan in Showtime’s original series Dexter.
 The long-running series starred Michael C. Hall as a forensic analyst, specializing in blood splatter pattern analysis, who was also a serial killer.
 Jennifer Carpenter appeared as his sister Debra and was a main character throughout the show’s eight-season run.